 Relaxed performances provide the opportunity for individuals who might struggle with the traditional theatre experience.
 They are sensitive to patrons who might benefit from a more comfortable and relaxed environment.
 Patrons of all abilities are welcome, including autism spectrum disorder and those with a wide range of social, sensory, or educational needs.
 The adaptations for relaxed performances do not change the story or the artistic direction.

-As we continue to create an inclusive environment where everyone can enjoy our shows, we are pleased to offer the second Saturday of every show on the Main Stage designated as a relaxed performance.
+As we continue to create an inclusive environment where everyone can enjoy our shows, we are pleased to offer one relaxed performance of every show on the Main Stage.

 A relaxed performance is a show that’s been adapted to suit people who might require a more relaxed environment when going to the theatre.
 Usually, these are adults or children with learning difficulties, autism or sensory communication disorders.